Scrappy Blumer: World War II

 Early on August 25, the 367th Fighter Group bombed three German airfields in western France.
 After the attack the 394th Squadron reported being attacked by around thirty Fw 190s.
 The 394th shot down eight German aircraft for the loss of six of their own before the 392nd and 393rd Squadrons arrived in support.
-Blumer, leading the 393rd, shot down two enemy aircraft in his first pass, going on to shoot down three more within fifteen minutes, before the Germans finally broke off their attack.
-This action earned him the title "Fastest Ace in a Day", and the award of the Distinguished Service Cross.
-In the course of the battle a total of 25 German aircraft were shot down, one probably destroyed, and 17 damaged.
+Blumer, leading the 393rd, shot down two enemy aircraft on his first pass, going on to shoot down three more within fifteen minutes, before the Germans finally broke off their attack.
+This action earned him the title "Fastest Ace in a Day", and a Distinguished Service Cross.
+In the course of the battle, a total of 25 German aircraft were shot down, one probably destroyed, and 17 damaged.
 Two pilots of the 367th were killed, and four others bailed out.

-Blumer was appointed the Commanding Officer the 393rd Squadron on November 10, and shot down his sixth enemy aircraft on November 19.
+Blumer was given command of the 393rd Squadron on November 10, and shot down his sixth enemy aircraft on November 19.
 He completed his combat tour in mid-January 1945, having flown 120 combat missions, and returned to the United States to serve as an instructor at Marysville.

 Blumer was discharged on September 17, 1946.
 For his wartime service he had been awarded the Distinguished Service Cross, Silver Star, Distinguished Flying Cross, Air Medal with 22 Oak leaf clusters, and 24 other decorations.